-I am interested in semantics, syntax, and lexical semantics.
+I am interested in semantics, syntax, and lexical semantics and, especially, the syntax-semantics interface.
 In particular, I’m interested in the question of possible verb meanings and how the meaning of a verb derives argument realization.
 My dissertation (completed in May 2016) investigated the interface between verb meaning and morphosyntax in Bantu languages, looking at the syntax and semantics of applicative and causative morphology.
 Other topics of interest are copular verbs, agreement, grammatical complexity, lexical semantic typology, tense/aspect, and motion predicates.
 I have conducted fieldwork in East Africa on three languages: Kinyarwanda (Rwanda), Lubukusu (Kenya), and Chichewa (Malawi).

 I am currently a Lecturer in Syntax at the University of Essex.